bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

   - The FIT spec include a `cmdline` property, but it is not implemented in U-Boot

-  - We can use a U-Boot 'script` to set the `bootargs' environment variable.
+  - We can use a U-Boot script to set the `bootargs` environment variable.
 The script can be added to the FIT image as a script entry

 #setuplabframe([Exploring Secure boot later stages], [